-You won’t be able to make music that everyone likes.
-Not because you’re not talented (because you just might be) – but because difference audiences have different interest and like different things.
+You’re not going to be able to make music that everyone likes, it’s not possible.
+Not because you’re not talented or anything, but because different people have different taste in music.

-You want to become the #1 hip-hop artist or music artist in general for that audience.
+You want to become the number one music artist for that specific audience.

-Becoming the #1 music artist for that audience will not only allow you to build a fan base of loyal supporters but will allow you to expand into other audiences so much easier.
+By becoming the number one music artist for that audience, you will not only be able to build a fan base full of loyal supporters but you will also be able to capture the attention of a broader audience.

 Once time passes, if you feel that the audience you’re targeting isn’t a good fit for you and your music after all – rebrand yourself and your music, then go after a different audience.

-I talk about this strategy in our “How To Set Goals As A Rapper” post but will give you an overview on how you should set your goals.
+I talk about this strategy in the “How To Set Goals As A Rapper” post but will give you an overview on how you should set your goals here

-Are you looking to build more fans this year?
+Are you looking to build a bigger fan base this year?

 Regardless of what your goals are, the process I recommend you follow goes like this: